syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 ![](Interactive-Features_images/InteractiveFeatures_img2.png)

-### ToolTip customization
+### Tooltip customization

-You can change the appearance of the ToolTip by customizing the style with TargetType as ToolTip.
+You can change appearance of the tooltip by customizing the style with TargetType as ToolTip.

 {% tabs %}
 {% highlight xaml %}